ryanongwx/tp/docs/UserGuide.md

 ### Editing the data file

-MedBook data are saved automatically as a JSON file [JAR file location]/data/medbook.json.
-Advanced users will be able to edit this files to directly make changes to the data files.
+MedBook data is saved automatically as a JSON file located in [JAR file location]/data/medbook.json.
+The file can be edited directly to make changes to MedBook data.

 <box type="warning" seamless>
 Caution:
-Only advanced users may make changes to the data file.
-Be careful as wrong data formatting may result in the application not working as intended.
+Only advanced users are encouraged to make changes to the data file as wrong data formatting may result in the application not working as intended.
 </box>

 ## FAQ